MukitCSTE/UVicSENG360Labs/lab03/index.md

 The file transfer protocol (FTP) is used to exchange files over the internet.
 An FTP server was set up here:

-`TBD`
+`seng360ftp`

 Start Wireshark on one computer and the FTP client on the other computer.

-Begin capturing network traﬃc with Wireshark while your partner is connecting to the FTP server using the following credentials:
+Begin capturing network traffic with Wireshark while your partner is connecting to the FTP server.

-- username: `TBD`
-- password: `TBD`
+- The username and password is the same as your machine's login (if you used b1xx to login, it's b1xx for the ftp server as well)

-Use command line to login - something like this: `ftp username@TBD`.
+Use command line to login - something like this: `ftp username@seng360ftp`.
 Stop capturing the network traffic after you login.

 Investigate the traﬃc you have captured.
 Remember that you can filter the traffc in the filter window (for example by IP address `ip.addr == XXXX` or by the protocol type).
 Can you find the password in the traffic?